ibexa/documentation-developer/docs/guide/form_builder/create_form_attribute.md

 ## Create mapper

-The new Form attribute requires a FieldAttributeTypeMapper.
-Register the mapper as a service: in `config/services.yaml`:
+The new Form attribute requires a `FieldAttributeTypeMapper`.
+Register the mapper as a service in `config/services.yaml`:

 ``` yaml
 [[= include_file('code_samples/forms/custom_form_attribute/config/custom_services.yaml') =]]